• Skip to primary navigation

 • Brown sugar syrup: You'll need 2-3 tablespoons of brown sugar syrup to coat the tapioca pearls after cooking.
 This sweetens the boba and prevents the pearls from sticking.

-• Vanilla extract: A little bit of vanilla extract goes a long way here.
+• Vanilla extract: A little bit goes a long way here.

 See the recipe card below for exact measurements.